erbertandgerberts/maps_delivery/README.md

 - The only way known to do this so far is the 'copy/paste' method.
 - Follow the 'Method 2: Copy/Paste' instructions above.
 - Then...
-- Goto 'erbertandgerberts > mapsdelivery' and click on a DIFFERENT desired map file.
+- SELECT: Goto 'erbertandgerberts > mapsdelivery' and click on a DIFFERENT desired map file.
 - With the map open and visible, click the 'Raw' button.
 This will display the Json code.
-- Select All EXCEPT for the lines below and copy.
+- COPY: Select All EXCEPT for the lines below and copy.
 ```
 {
   "type": "FeatureCollection",